top of page

 Mar 262 min read

-Why Your Holiday Fitness Plan Keeps Failing Every Year
+Why Your Holiday Fitness Plan Fails Every Year

 The holiday season is upon us.
 From Halloween to New Year's Day, someone decides they’re gonna stay perfect through the holidays.
 The most wonderful time of the year and they’re determined to treat themselves like Scrooge.
 Strict macros.
 Ramping up their training program.
 Stone-cold discipline.
 We can already predict how this will turn out for most people.
 The resolve breaks down fast.
 That extra helping of Gran’s Thanksgiving casserole turns into a few too many beers during